LorenzoElenkov/InfiniteCarousel-Betty/README.md

 ##  Accountability
 I started working on the hometask at 11.30AM (10 minutes after the intro interview) and finished at 6.00PM.
 I had a few breaks but all in all, it took me around 4 hours to complete the task.

+## Changelog
+1. Made a new branch [tp001-improvement](https://github.com/LorenzoElenkov/InfiniteCarousel-Betty/tree/tp001-improvement), where I have made a better and decoupled logic for when the image carousel is hitting the right border.
+    1. In master branch, the Carousel component had a logic to detect if image carousel hits the most right point of the carousel based on CarouselItem width + the gap size that is set by CSS of the container.
+I used a constant variable called ONE_REM_POINT which was declared as 16 but this REM unit can be different for different users depending on their settings.
+Therefore, it would work most of the time correctly but not for users who have tweaked their relative unit.
+    2. In tp001-improvement branch, I have made a more robust and accurate calculation by taking the whole container width (inclusive of gaps between image items) and subtracting one image item (which is considered the viewport of the container).
+This way it will be responsive no matter what settings the user has regarding the relative units (REM).